mikiw/DexProtocol/README.md

 - TODO: Orders with a lump sum fee for all like in a centralized world (NYSE/Nasdaq/Binance) that the client needs to pay?
 - TODO: Competing market makers with a lump sum or dynamic fees?

-### Wyvern Protocol.
+## Wyvern Protocol.

 Wyvern (https://wyvernprotocol.com/ https://github.com/wyvernprotocol/wyvern-v3/tree/master/contracts) is the most advanced decentralized exchange protocol designed to transfer Ethereum-based assets.
-Now you can exchange your Tokens, Assets, and CryptoKitties in a trustless way on Wyvern Exchange (https://exchange.projectwyvern.com/ [Currently not working]) or OpenSea (https://opensea.io/)!
+Now you can exchange your Tokens, Assets, and CryptoKitties in a trustless way on Wyvern Exchange (https://exchange.projectwyvern.com/ [Currently not working]).

 Currently, Wyvern supports ERC-20 Tokens, ERC-1155 Multi Tokens, and ERC-721 NFTs so it's enough for now.
 In the future new standards will be added according to Wyvern DAO.